200percentmicky/chadmusic/docs/setup/configuration.md

 ### UPDATE_YOUTUBE_DL
 Allows the bot to download the most recent build of youtube-dl on boot.
 Defaults to `true`.
 Do not use this variable if you utilize a custom build.

+### SPOTIFY_EMIT_EVENTS_AFTER_FETCHING
+For Spotify playlists, this field dictates whether the bot should run player events after fetching all songs in a playlist or not.
+This field is disabled, or `false` by default.
+Set to `true` to enable this field.

+### SOPTIFY_PARALLEL
+For Spotify, this field dictates whether the bot should search for all tracks in parallel or not.
+This field is enabled by default.
+If searching in parallel, the bot will search for all tracks at the same time.
+If this field is disabled, then all tracks will be searched one link at a time.

 ### GENIUS_TOKEN
 The token to access Genius API for song lyrics.
 If this variable is unused, scraping will be used instead.